ebekker/ACMESharp/README.md

 An [ACME](https://github.com/letsencrypt/acme-spec) client library and PowerShell client for the .NET platform.

+:star: I appreciate your star, it helps me decide to which OSS projects I should allocate my spare time.

 ---

 > Interested in **ACME v2** or **.NET Standard** support?
 Check out **[ACMESharp Core](https://github.com/PKISharp/ACMESharpCore)!**